DrPaulBrewer/opint-for-google-cloud/README.md

 Optional parameters:
 * `filter` a `function(op){ ... }` where `op` is an GCP Operation metadata object, that returns true if the op should be included.
 The default is include all.
 * `keymap` a `function(op){ return key; }` where `op` is a GCP Operation metadata object, and the return `key:string` is used to group GCP Operations for reporting.
 The default `keymap` extracts virtual machine name.
 * `eventmap` a `function(op){ return arrayOfEvents; }` where `op` is a GCP Operation metadata object, and the return is an array of event objects for reporting.
-The default `eventmap` extracts the Operation type (typically: insert, delete, compute.instances.guestTerminate, compute.instances.preempt)  and the current time
+The default `eventmap` extracts the Operation type (typically: insert, delete, compute.instances.guestTerminate, compute.instances.preempt), status,  and the current time
 * `eventz` a `function(event){ return numberForSorting; }` custom sorting function for events applied after each insert in an existing grouping of events.
 The default is no sorting.
 * `dict` an Object to merge new data into.
 Default is to create an empty `{}`
 * `maxResults` (default: 500) limit passed to `compute.zone(zones).getOperations()`.
 The GCP API limit seems to be lower.